ffromani/vmmi/SPEC.md

 ### Signal handling

-A VMMI compliant plugin must react to the following signal
+A VMMI compliant plugin must react to the following signals

 - SIGKILL: exit early as possible, must NOT attempt to cleanup, must NOT abort the current migration